smkthat/find-pos-widgets/README.md

 ## About

 Finds installed POS widgets on the public vk page and checks their URLs for compliance with templates with UTM tags.
-<br/>The results are written on the fly to the file specified in the configuration file.
+<br/>The results are written to the file specified in the configuration file.

 <a name="en-result-types"></a>